obonaventure/cnp3/book/transport/transport.rst

 Some transport protocols can be used on top of a connection-oriented network service, such as class 0 of the ISO Transport Protocol (TP0) defined in [X224]_ , but they have not been widely used.
 We do not discuss in further detail such utilisation of a connection-oriented network service in this book.

 This chapter is organised as follows.
 We will first explain how it is possible to provide a reliable transport service on top of an unreliable connectionless network service.
 For this, we explain the main mechanisms found in such protocols.
-Then, we will study in detail the two transport protocols that are used in the Internet.
+Then, we will study in detail the two transport protocols that are the most commonly used in the Internet.
 We begin with the User Datagram Protocol (UDP) which provides a simple connectionless transport service.
 Then, we will describe in detail the Transmission Control Protocol (TCP), including its congestion control mechanism.

 .. rubric:: Footnotes